githubapnic/labs/wazuh/02-add-an-agent.md

 11. Go to the Wazuh Dashboard, by returning to FireFox.

 12. Refresh the web page that is open in the Firefox browser.
-It shoudl show 1 Active Agent.
+It should show 1 Active Agent.

     UserName = `admin`